kamilsk/py-kit/cmd/newrelic/README.md

 > # py-kit:newrelic
 >
-> Get transactions for three months.
+> Get transactions from your New Relic accounts for three months.

 ```bash
 $ virtualenv .virtenv